BerkeTugral/DSA210TermProject/README.md

 Metacritic Video Games Data:
 https://www.kaggle.com/datasets/brunovr/metacritic-videogames-data?resource=download

+The relevant features include the game title, release year, platform, publisher, genre, and global sales in the Video Game Sales dataset.
+The Metacritic dataset includes critic scores, user scores, release year equivalents such as the “r-date” field, developer names, and platforms.
+These shared fields will form the basis for the merge.

 ## Data Preparation

 As of this point I do not possess the capabilities to give a very detailed explanation on how the analysis will be made, but very crudely it can be explaind like: